18F/handbook/_pages/policies/business-and-ops-policies/igcap-october2016.md

 ---
-title: 18F Corrective Action Plan to the October 2016 GSA Inspetor General Evaluation of 18F
+title: 18F Corrective Action Plan for the October 2016 GSA Inspetor General Evaluation of 18F
 ---

 ## Background